Katrina vanden Heuvel: At The Nation

 In April 2019, vanden Heuvel announced that she would step down on June 15, 2019, with D. D. Guttenplan taking her place.

+Washington Post

+Katrina Vanden Heuvel has written more than 140 articles for The Washington Post's Opinion Pieces section, from 2011 to as recently as 2022.
+She received criticism from fellow journalist Wendy Kaminer in 2019 based on the reporting standards of her article "Citizens United".

 Other activities

 With her husband, Stephen F. Cohen, vanden Heuvel edited Voices of Glasnost: Interviews with Gorbachev's Reformers (Norton, 1989).
 She also edited the compilation volume, The Nation: 1865–1990 (Pluto Press, 1987).

 In 1990, vanden Heuvel co-founded Vy i My (You and We), a quarterly feminist journal linking American and Russian women, and elsewhere described as a Russian-language feminist newsletter.

 She was editor for the collection, A Just Response: The Nation on Terrorism, Democracy and September 11, 2001 (New York : Thunder's Mouth Press/Nation Books, 2002) and co-edited Taking Back America – And Taking Down the Radical Right (Nation Books, 2004), and, more recently edited The Dictionary of Republicanisms (Nation Books, 2005).

 As of April 2021, she continues to write an op-ed column for The Washington Post.

+In her several opinion pieces in the Washington Post after the 2022 Russian invasion of Ukraine, she advocated avoiding enlarging NATO and consequently starting a Second Cold War with Russia and China, and also advised to "sit down and talk" to end the war in Ukraine immediately.
+She also warned about war hawks who might impede the peace process.

+Vanden Heuvel criticized Kamala Harris' campaigning with figures in "the establishment" including Liz Cheney.